Club: VFL Wolfsburg | Opening: 2002 | Capacity: 30,000 (8,000 standing)

 The Volkswagen Arena came at a cost of €53 million.
 It counts with 1,434 business seats, 31 VIP lodges with room for 332 people, and a sky lounge that can seat 56 people.

-The Volkswagen is located just north-east of Wolburg’s main railway station and city centre.
+The Volkswagen Arena is located just north-east of Wolburg’s main railway station and city centre.
 The walk to the stadium, during which you cross the railroad tracks and a canal, will take about 15 to 20 minutes.

-The Volkswagen Arena is best reached from the A39 (which connects with the A2 just south of Wolfsburg).
+If arriving by car, the Volkswagen Arena is best reached from the A39 (which connects with the A2 just south of Wolfsburg).
 Take exit 3 Wolfsburg-West, follow the L321 into the city, and, after having passed the railway station, take the ramp left to Vorsfelde / Nordstadt.
 Take the first exit after the bridge (Berliner Brücke).
 The stadium will be clearly visible from the bridge.

 Address: In den Allerwiesen 1, 38446 Wolfsburg